Josh9182/R-Projects/Customer Sales/Analyzing Customer Information.md

 | Sodium Hypochlorite |      1,657,271.32      |        167        |

-## What are the most purchased products?
+## What are the most / least purchased products?

 **When purchasing products from ChemTech, it seems that our customers gravitate towards a higher volume of certain products compared to others.